andradedevweb/Basic-Pokedex-With-API/README.md

 * Be surprised by the amount of Pokemons there are

 ### Licnça
 The project is distributed under the GPL 3.0 license.
-See LICENSE for details.
+See <a href=“http://exemplo.com/“>LICENÇA</a> for details.